 Associate Professor Ian Campbell

 Breast conserving surgery has similar survival outcomes compared to mastectomy, but allows for a much shorter recovery time.
 Unfortunately, one in five women who have had breast-conserving surgery needs a second surgery because some cancer cells are missed.
 This is traumatic for the women concerned and costly to the health service.
 This study will use data from the National Register to figure out the optimal amount of breast tissue surrounding a tumour that needs to be removed to minimise risk of the cancer recurrence that would require extra operations.

-Bridget Robinson (Summer Studentship)
+Ella Robertson (Summer Studentship)